ZhengdaoZhang/my-study/english.md

 ## part 1

-    I'm Zhangzhengdao, the front-end engineer.
+    I'm Zhangzhengdao, the web developer.

 ### When someone makes a correct assumption or guess about you, you can confirm it using phrases like that's right.
 It's a way of agreeing or saying yes to what is said.In English, the verb to be is used to talk about identities, characteristics, and more.
 The contraction I'm is a combination of I and am